Skip to main content

 Patients with a Chiari malformation have brain tissue that extends into the spinal canal, which can obstruct cerebral spinal fluid and can cause damage to the brain or spinal cord.
 This condition is more common in pediatric patients.
 Our pediatric neurosurgeons offer Chiari malformation treatment for children.

-If you would like to make an appointment with one of our spinal neurosurgeons, please call 984-974-4175. to schedule.
+If you would like to make an appointment, please call the UNC Hospitals Spine Center at 984-974-4175.
+Referrals are not required.

 Our Spinal Neurosurgery Team